Financial-Times/content-rw-neo4j/README.md

 ## Building

-This service is built and deployed via Jenkins.

-* <a href="http://ftjen10085-lvpr-uk-p:8181/view/JOBS-content-rw-neo4j/job/content-rw-neo4j-build/">Build job</a>
-* <a href="http://ftjen10085-lvpr-uk-p:8181/view/JOBS-content-rw-neo4j/job/content-rw-neo4j-deploy-test/">Deploy job to Test</a>
-* <a href="http://ftjen10085-lvpr-uk-p:8181/view/JOBS-content-rw-neo4j/job/content-rw-neo4j-deploy-prod/">Deploy job to Prod</a>

-The build works via git tags.
-To prepare a new release
-- update the version in /puppet/ft-content_rw_neo4j/Modulefile, e.g. to 0.0.12
-- git tag that commit using `git tag 0.0.12`
-- `git push --tags`

-The deploy also works via git tag and you can also select the environment to deploy to.
+Continuosly built be CircleCI.
+The docker image of the service is built by Dockerhub based on the git release tag.
+To prepare a new git release, go to the repo page on GitHub and create a new release.

 ## Endpoints
 /content/{uuid}